WinnieYuDev/tic-tac-toe-castlevania/README.md

 - I think I could have done better with code reusuability.
 Will look into changing the code by using "this.name"

 # Future Updates
-- Creating an OOP version with class, constructors, use of this, encapsulation and more in JS
+- Creating a full OOP version with class, constructors, use of this, encapsulation and more in JS
 - Better styling format